An Ontology-Based Recommender System with an Application to the Star Trek Television Franchise: Introduction

-Star Trek stands out among television series for its cultural significance, number of episodes, and longevity (the franchise has been around for over five decades)~\cite{Fortune2016}~\footnote{STARFLEET, The International Star Trek Fan Association, Inc. (2019).
-URL: \url{http://sfi.org/}.
-[Online; accessed 30-June-2019]}.
-For these reasons, we decided to use Star Trek as a testbed to develop and evaluate the RSs presented in the present work.
-Another reason motivating our choice of Star Trek is the availability of multiple sources of information, including transcripts, user ratings, sets of tags associated to episodes, and an ontology hierarchy of tags.
-In particular, we used a detailed ontology of literary themes~\cite{Sheridan2018, Sheridan2019} that was initially developed for Star Trek, but has since evolved collaboratively to be used for general works of fiction.
-This particular situation allowed us to carry out a thorough evaluation that produced insights about the usefulness of different information resources for the construction of RSs, as well as a means to evaluate a new approach for RSs based on ontology.
+Star Trek stands out among television series for its cultural significance, number of episodes, and~longevity~\cite{Fortune2016} (STARFLEET, The International Star Trek Fan Association, Inc. (2019)~\cite{STARFLEET2019}).
+For~these reasons, we elected to use Star Trek as a testbed to develop and evaluate the RSs presented in this paper.
+Another reason motivating our choice of Star Trek is the availability of multiple sources of information, including transcripts, user ratings, sets of tags associated with episodes, and~an ontology hierarchy of tags.
+In~particular, we used a detailed ontology of literary themes~\cite{Sheridan2018, Sheridan2019} that was initially developed for Star Trek but has since evolved to be used for general works of fiction.
+This particular situation allowed us to carry out a thorough evaluation that produced insights about the usefulness of different information resources for the construction of RSs, as~well as a means to evaluate a new approach for RSs based on~ontology.

 Most state-of-the-art RSs are built using collaborative filtering (CF)~\cite{Burke2002, Schafer2007, Veras2015}, which is based solely on the analysis of user assigned item preferences.
-This approach is popular because of its high performance and independence from the nature of the items.
+Common CF methods include the classical $k$-nearest neighbors algorithm~\cite{Koren2010}, non-negative matrix factorization~\cite{Koren2009}, and~recent approaches based on efficient representations obtained using deep learning~\cite{Li2019}.
+The~CF approach is popular because of its high performance and independence from the nature of the items.
 However, it is particularly weak against the issues mentioned for the TV series domain.
-As an alternative, content-based filtering (CBF), knowledge-based filtering (KBF), and ontology-based filtering (OBF) approaches aim to leverage available domain knowledge in an effort to speed up the discovery of relationships between items and users, which CF approaches require large amounts of data to infer~\cite{De2015}.
+As~an alternative, content-based filtering (CBF), knowledge-based filtering (KBF), and~ontology-based filtering (OBF) approaches aim to leverage available domain knowledge in an effort to speed up the discovery of relationships between items and users, which CF approaches require large amounts of data to infer~\cite{De2015}.